Skip to main content

 MIDI Scene change has priority over Lock change.
 If you select the same MIDI Source and Channel for Lock and Scene changes, only Scenes will be triggered by the corresponding events coming from the MIDI source.
 Corresponding Lock snapshots will not be recalled.

-Controlling Parameters via MIDI and Host Automation
+Controlling parameters via MIDI and host automation

 Notice